 - B) Literary Agent and Book Publishing (Day 1)

 - D) Successful Investing (end of Day 2, start of Day 3)

 - E) Membership Sites (Day 4)

 By content, I’m referring to the segments with real value, sharing actionable insights/lessons and not masqueraded as sales pitches.
-Out of the 5 segments above, only (A) and (D) had concrete value.
+Out of the five segments above, only (A) and (D) had concrete value.
 Eker’s segment on how to write the best seller’s book is the reason why I gave NWA a redeeming score of 1 over 10, else it would have been 0/10.
-Information covered in (B) and (E) can be easily found by doing a little self-research and reading 1-2 books on the subject.
+Information covered in (B) and (E) can be easily found by doing a little self-research and reading one to two books on the subject.
 I can’t comment for (C) as I skipped the session.

 With a seminar outline as detailed in #1, I would think they should share passive income principles for us to apply right away to our lives.
 But it was really just specific tactics covered and even then we didn’t get to learn anything about them that we could action upon (without signing up for more programs).

 As I mentioned in Day 1 Review, there could be an overall framework that maps out the entire four-day seminar.
 But there was none of this.
 It came across as a random mish-mesh of different people/companies with passive income tactics to share with us.

 There was also no agenda at all.
 None of us knew who the speaker was until he came on.
 Even when we asked the crew, they had to check, and at times gave the wrong information.
 Being a multi-speaker seminar hardly serves as a reason for no agenda.
 Hay House’s I Can Do It!
 Conference is a multi-speaker event and has its speakers and agenda planned out all till its 2011 events, and it costs nowhere as much as NWA.